anhhducnguyen/anhhducnguyen/README.md

 <h2 align="center"><strong>Contact</strong></h2>

-<p>If you have any questions or would like to discuss any topic, please contact me.
-I am honored to connect and discuss with you.</p>

-- Don't hesitate to email me at [se.anh.nguyenduc@gmail.com](mailto:se.anh.nguyenduc@gmail.com).
+If you have any questions or would like to discuss any topic, please contact me.
+I am honored to connect and discuss with you.
+Don't hesitate to email me at `se.anh.nguyenduc@gmail.com` or phone number `0981402765`.
 I'm always available to answer your questions and discuss ideas, projects or collaboration opportunities.
 Email is the fastest and most direct way to contact me, and I will try to respond as soon as possible.